This is the first in our Grease Theft blog series.

 Our company has always taken grease theft seriously, and have invested time, money and personnel in educating our customers and local law enforcement.
 Not only is it an illegal act, with a loss estimated to be up to $75 million annually, but it threatens the safety of store employees, customers and the surrounding environment in the case of grease spills and runoff.

 After the recent multi-state arrest of 21 individuals by Homeland Security, we asked freelance writer Patti Putnicki to do an article about the theft of used cooking oil.
 The criminal backgrounds of those arrested, as well as the many other arrests our company has been involved with over the years, show that most who steal grease are not neighborhood bandits looking to turn a few dollars so they can buy a new TV.
-Many are hardened criminals with long arrest records, having served time for crimes as diverse as theft, assault, drug use, sexual assault, immigration crimes, and more.
+Many are hardened criminals with long arrest records, having served time for crimes as diverse as theft, assault, drug use, sexual assault and more.

 To not consider grease theft a crime is to abide criminals in areas where our children work and we take our families to dine.
 And a restaurant owner having to bear the cost of fines to clean up grease spills, or reinforce a broken fence around his trash and grease bins, is an unwelcome and unexpected expense.

 For our blog feature, we are sharing Ms. Putnicki's article below, in it's complete form.
 We were happy to provide her insight from our industry - how it affects us all, and the need to take this crime more seriously.

 Get a pdf of the article posted below: The Grease Theft Epidemic: From Punchline to Serious Problem

 Read press release from Homeland Security, about the arrest of 21 individuals in a four-state area for theft and interstate transportation of used cooking oil.